Will and Would

 'Would' is used for talking about the result of an action in the imaginary or unreal future.
 It is used in conditionals.

-If I was rich, I would buy a car.
+If I were rich, I would buy a car.

 This sentence is type 2 conditional.
 In reality, the speaker is not rich and he is imagining a future.

-Type 3 conditionals are the only conditionals that is about past.
-It describes imaginary or hypothetical situations in the past.
+'Would' is also used in third conditional.
+Type 3 conditionals are the only conditionals that talk about the past and describe imaginary or hypothetical situations in the past.

-When we use type 3 conditionals, we are talking about the result of something that did NOT happen.
+When we use type 3 conditionals, we are talking about the hypothetical result of something that did not happen.

 If I had studied hard, I would have passed the exam.

-Yesterday, the speaker had an exam and today he is thinking about it.
-Therefore he's using type 3 conditionals.
-Because he didn't work hard, and he didn't pass the exam and he cannot change the past.
+The speaker is using type 3 conditionals, because he didn't work hard, and he didn't pass the exam and he cannot change the past.

 Regular Activities in the Past

 'Would' is used to talk about things that often happened in the past.
-In this case, 'would' is the synonym of 'used to'.
+In this case, 'would' is synonymous with 'used to'.

 When my grandma visited us, she would tell us stories.

-'Would' is also used to talk about a regular activity or habit that you think is typical.
+'Would' is also used to talk about a regular activity or habit that is thought to be typical.
 Note that, in this case, by using 'would' we are expressing annoyance.

-She would wear that dress.
+She would wear that dress everywhere.
 She's always trying to get attention.

-It is implied that she is really annoying when she wears that dress.
+It is implied that it is really annoying when she wears that dress.

 Expressing Refusals in the Past